joouha/euporie/docs/pages/terminal_graphics.rst

 4. If you're over SSH, the multiplexer guide also applies.
 5. Generate a debug log (``euporie-notebook --log-file=debug.log --log-level=debug``) and grep for ``graphics`` to see which protocol was selected.

-The :doc:`../troubleshooting` page lists fixes for several common, specific symptoms.
+The :doc:`troubleshooting` page lists fixes for several common, specific symptoms.